Thomas Frankson: Biography

-Frankson lived in Spring Valley, Minnesota before moving to St. Paul, where he developed land under the company name, Frankson's Land Agency, and raised bison.
 He built a home at 1349 Midway Parkway on the Western border of Como Park in St. Paul that is referred to as the Thomas Frankson House today.
 He raised bison in a private buffalo pasture a few blocks West of his home near what is now Bison Street and Holy Childhood Catholic Church and School.
-The street to the North of Midway Parkway was named after him.
+He attempted to donate the land and animals to the City of St. Paul as a "pocket edition of Como Park"; In 1915, the animals were accepted by the new zoo at Como Park.